csci104/site/homework/hw3draft/programming/index.md

 1. In the same scenario as above, what are the indices of the children of the node at position i?
 1. What changes in the heap functions you learned in class when you move to d-ary arrays?

+You do not need to submit your answers, these questions are merely to help you formulate your solution.

 ### Finishing Up

 ### Completion Checklist